-With a little imagination, it's not too difficult to picture a Belmont scaling these very walls while hitting at every brick to find life-replenishing drumsticks.
+With a little imagination, it's not too difficult at all to picture a Belmont scaling these very walls while hitting at every brick to find life-replenishing drumsticks.
 On that note, please be careful with the walls if you are visiting.
-Castle Eltz is privately owned and a historical gem.
+This real-life German castle is privately owned and a historical gem.
 Keep all whips and belts to yourself.

 8. Chateau Chambord, France

 Like Neuschwanstein, Chateau Chambord, the showpiece of the Loire Valley, could be a tad too fairy-tale in feel.
-However, the complex roofline, with its many ornate towers and balconies, does evoke strong Castlevania memories, particularly if visited in the evening.
+However, the complex roofline, with its many ornate towers and balconies, does evoke strong Castlevania memories, particularly if visited after sunset.

 9. Edinburgh Castle, United Kingdom

-To be honest, Edinburgh Castle didn't immediately come to mind when I prepared for this list.
-The more I looked at my pictures of it, though, the more I felt it deserved an entry, because of its volcanic rock throne.
+To be honest, Edinburgh Castle didn't immediately come to mind when I prepared this list.
+The more I looked at my pictures of it, though, the more I felt it deserved an entry because of its volcanic rock throne.

 Simply put, doesn’t that throne suggest so many Castlevania elements?
 Elements such as hidden tunnels and secrets caves.
-Naturally, the stained windows and somber statues within this immense complex justify an entry too, as well as the Princes Street Gardens bordering it.
+Naturally, the stained glass windows and somber statues within this immense complex justify mention too, as well as the Princes Street Gardens bordering it.

-In a Castlevania game, this would be a demonic garden overrun by rotting zombies and man-eating plants.
-The foreboding "castle" would also forever be looming in the background, before appearing in full glory during the boss fight.
+In a Castlevania game, it would be a demonic garden overrun by rotting zombies and man-eating plants.
+The foreboding "castle" would also forever be looming in the background, before appearing in full glory during a boss fight.